TormodLandet/Ocellaris/documentation/programmers_guide/simulation.rst

     .. attribute:: input
         :annotation:

-        An :class:`ocellaris.simulation.Input` object that holds the input from the input file provided by the user
+        An :class:`ocellaris.simulation.input.Input` object that holds the input from the input file provided by the user

     .. attribute:: hooks
         :annotation:

-        An :class:`ocellaris.simulation.Hooks` object that keeps track of functions that should run at certain times during the simulation
+        An :class:`ocellaris.simulation.hooks.Hooks` object that keeps track of functions that should run at certain times during the simulation

     .. attribute:: plotting
         :annotation:

-        An :class:`ocellaris.simulation.Plotting` object that helps creating
+        An :class:`ocellaris.simulation.plotting.Plotting` object that helps creating
         plots of the solution while the simulation is running

     .. attribute:: reporting
         :annotation:

-        An :class:`ocellaris.simulation.Reporting` object that helps report
+        An :class:`ocellaris.simulation.reporting.Reporting` object that helps report
         summary values each time step

     .. attribute:: log
         :annotation:

-        An :class:`ocellaris.simulation.Log` object that helps with logging messages to screen while the simulation is running
+        An :class:`ocellaris.simulation.log.Log` object that helps with logging messages to screen while the simulation is running

     .. attribute:: data